chaoticzeros/halo-sapp-docs/userguide/troubleshooting.rst

 3.  *Failed to open data cache file*

     You have not copied the maps folder to your Halo dedicated server folder.

+.. note:: Feel free to contribute to this page!